varshahindupur09/varshahindupur09/README.md

 # Projects

 ### 📋 [Java Spring Boot - A Book Library](https://github.com/varshahindupur09/BookLibrary)
 A library that showcases the books they have!
-Demonstrating backend service development using Java, Springboot, Gradle, Docker.
+Demonstrating backend service development using Java, Springboot, Gradle, Docker, Redis, Jenkins (CI/CD).

 ### 🏥 [Patient Triage LLM Gen AI](https://github.com/varshahindupur09/Agents/tree/main/Patient-Triage-RAG)
 AI-powered patient prioritization using RAG architecture with Groq and ChromaDB.
 Assigns triage levels based on severity with real-time processing.
 This is a Stellis Labs project.